 His academic background also includes a Master of Arts from Texas State University, a Bachelor of Arts from the University of Kansas, and a Certificate in Islamic Studies from Bayan Islamic Graduate School.

-Most recently, Dr. Habīb served as program director and lead teacher for a spiritual formation program designed for ministers, chaplains, spiritual directors, therapists, and other spiritual explorers.
-He is currently engaged in a continuing education program in spiritual guidance and education, with a focus on walking alongside others in their spiritual journeys.
+Dr. Habīb has also served as the program director and lead teacher for a spiritual formation program designed for ministers, chaplains, spiritual directors, therapists, and other spiritual explorers.

 Spiritual Practice: Remembering the Sacred Within